 Since the founding of PROMYS in 1989, nearly 3,000 students, counselors, and teachers have participated in a PROMYS program with many tackling increasingly advanced mathematics over multiple years of attendance.
 Alumni from a wide range of fields tell us that PROMYS had a profound effect upon the way they think and on how they approach challenges.

-Over the past 32 years, 1,894 students and counselors from around the world have attended a total of 2,969 summers at PROMYS.
-Five hundred seventy-two teachers and teacher counselors have attended a total of 998 summers at PROMYS for Teachers since its founding in 1991.
-PROMYS Europe (with its 140 alumni) and PROMYS Math Circle are newer programs having been established in 2015 and 2017 respectively.
+Over the past 34 years, 1,960 students and counselors from around the world have attended a total of 3,061 summers at PROMYS.
+Five hundred eighty teachers and teacher counselors have attended a total of 114 summers at PROMYS for Teachers since its founding in 1991.
+PROMYS Europe and PROMYS Math Circle are newer programs having been established in 2015 and 2017 respectively.

 Alumni tend to form long-lasting friendships and mentorship bonds with each other and to stay well connected with the alum community over the years and decades.
 Many mentor other alumni in academia or industry.
 Some collaborate and publish research together.
 Many alumni return to PROMYS as guest lecturers, research mentors, or volunteers.
 There are reunions and online groups plus networks of alumni at many institutions and companies around the world.